heartbeatsjp/check-tls-cert/README.md

 It checks the OCSP response obtained by OCSP stapling.

-You can set one of the options `--ocsp as-is`, `--ocsp stapling`, or `--ocsp fallback` to run this checker.
+You can set one of the options `--ocsp no`, `--ocsp as-is`, `--ocsp stapling`, or `--ocsp fallback` to run this checker.

+With the option `--ocsp no`, it disables OCSP stapling checker.
+You should use it when `insecure algorithm SHA1-RSA` error on `OCSP Stapling` occurs.

 With the option `--ocsp as-is` (by default), if there is no OCSP response, the status will be "INFO".